 The case, which took place in Campbell County, was presided over by District Judge Thomas W. Rumpke, and it was tried in front of a jury of 13, eight men and five women.
 Anna Mitchell, of Aladdin Wyoming, was seeking $28 million in damages for the pain, suffering, emotional distress and loss of quality of life as the result of a 2014 crash on Highway 59, in Wyoming. ($1M per year for the rest of her natural life).

-WPDN Attorney’s Ryan Schwartz and Pat Murphy agreed that a terrible accident had occurred and that their clients, Powder River Transportation, as well as Ms. Steel, were liable.
-They did not agree, however, that $28 million was a realistic sum to be awarded.
-This was what Pat and Ryan argued, and the court agreed.
+WPDN Attorneys Ryan Schwartz and Pat Murphy agreed that a terrible accident had occurred and that their clients, Powder River Transportation, as well as Ms. Steel, were liable.
+They did not agree, however, that $28 million was a realistic sum to be awarded, or that punitive damages were appropriate.
+This was what Pat and Ryan argued, and the court and jury agreed.

 The two opposing sides then argued the rest of the case.

 The plaintiff’s attorneys alleged that the accident had damaged their client’s vertebrae and spinal cord, necessitating multiple neck surgeries.
 Plaintiff also described her “daily PTSD” to the jury.
 The defense argued that the Plaintiff had preexisting injuries unrelated to the accident and that her PTSD wasn’t really as severe as Plaintiff suggested.
 The jury agreed with the defense.

 After deliberating for two hours, the jury returned to the courtroom and awarded the plaintiff $310,000 for damages suffered.

 There is never a victory when lives are lost and people are injured, but the judgment rendered by the jury was deemed fair by the client and its representative.